 A randomized controlled trial (RCT) is a 'rigorous, scientific experiment purposely designed to test the efficacy of an intervention on a sample of participants drawn from some target population' [1].
-As discussed by [1] RTCs are optimal because they allow assessment of whether cause and effect exist between treatment and outcome, while also assessing the validity, utility and overall cost-effectiveness of an intervention, relative to business-as-usual or alternative interventions.
+As discussed in [1] RCTs are optimal because they allow assessment of whether cause-and-effect relations exist between treatment and outcome, while also assessing the validity, utility and overall cost-effectiveness of an intervention, relative to business-as-usual or alternative interventions.

 RCTs have the following characteristics: